rogerxaic/EventStreams/eventstreams073.md

 ## Replication

-In order to improve availability, each topic can be replicated onto multiple brokers.
+To improve availability, each topic can be replicated onto multiple brokers.
 For each partition, one of the brokers is the leader, and the other brokers are the followers.

 Replication works by the followers repeatedly fetching messages from the leader.